franciscop/umbrella/documentation.md

 }).addClass('expensive');
 ```

 It can return a value that evaluates to false, a single element, an string, an array or an Umbrella instance.
-It will remove any duplicated node from the result.
+It will **remove duplicated nodes** from the result.

 > Note: Umbrella JS is made to manipulate HTML nodes so it will consider the string "" and 0 as false and remove them.
 Return an HTML node or an HTML string to keep the elements.